-to perform a natural population analyses [246].
-The possible options (specified in the same line) are tw=real Threshold $t_w$ to circumvent numerical difficulties in computing $O_w$ idbgl=integer Debug level
+to perform a natural population analyses [247].
+The possible options (specified in the same line) are and must be provided, the CAO case is not implemented.

+tw=real Threshold t_w to circumvent numerical difficulties in computing O_w idbgl=integer Debug level ab For UHF cases: Print alpha and beta density results.